KiranWarren/KiranWarren_T1A2/README.md

   The last breakpoint is for screens with a width below 400px.
 The max width of features is removed at this level, and is based on the width of the screen only.

+- Accessibility: The use of semantic elements was used throughout the code.
+This will help other developers a much clearer idea of how the code is structured.
+It will also aid users who are using screenreaders understand the purpose of each element.

+  The text used throughout the website is black on a light grey background (excepting the animated centrepiece on the home page).
+This will ensure good readability of the text throughout the website.

-- Navigation - A navbar with all second level pages has been provided on all pages.
+- Navigation: A navbar with all second level pages has been provided on all pages.
 All pages (except for home page) display a consistent navbar within the header.
 The KW logo in the header will also take the user back to the home page.
 The navigation buttons have a neon glow effect when hovered with the cursor.

   The home page has the navigation buttons brought to the centre of the screen as this page was designed to draw the users attention to the centre.